r-devel/translations/Home.md

 - [Chapter on Weblate in the R Dev Guide](https://github.com/r-devel/rdevguide/pull/142)

 ## Space for feedback
-- github issues and/or discussions
+- GitHub issues and/or discussions
-- knowing who to write
+- Knowing who to write
-- for the translation workflow write to slack
+- For the translation workflow write to slack

 ## Resources